mechanikalk/blockchain_programming/Intro_to_Bitcoin_Command_Line.md

 }
 ```

 You will note that the "balance" field is no longer 0 because you have recieved testnet Bitcoins from the faucet.
-You can see that your wallet current has 1 transaction and has a keypool of 999 keys.
+You can see that your wallet currently has 1 transaction and has a keypool of 999 keys.
 To learn more about the wallet.
 Try out these commands:

 ```BASH
 bc listtransactions